-First, let’s draw a line to differentiate a quick fixer-upper and a total rehab.
+First, let’s draw a line to differentiate between a quick fixer-upper and a total rehab.

 Things that don’t require a lot of heavy lifting.

-To maximize your return on investment (ROI), you need to keep to schedules.
+To maximize your return on investment (ROI), you need to keep to schedule.

-The longer you hold onto a property, the more you will have to pay in taxes, insurance, loan repayments, and other utility costs.
+The longer you hold onto a property, the more you will have to pay taxes, insurance, loan repayments, and other utility costs.

 You don’t want to have your money tied up in a property you haven’t sold.

-There is no excuse for not having a sales plan ready for when the house is completed.
+There is no excuse for not having a sales plan ready by the time you complete the project.

 By the time the home is ready for the market, you should sell and sell fast.

-Well, one-way real estate investors learn this – sometimes its better to rent than to sell.
+Well, one-way real estate investors learn this – sometimes it’s better to rent than to sell.

 People still need a roof over their heads, no matter the economic situation.